About Us

 About Nashoba Brooks

-Nashoba Brooks School is an independent private school for all genders age 3-Grade 3, and students identifying as girls in Grades 4-8.
+Nashoba Brooks School is an independent private school for all genders age 3-Grade 3, and girls in Grades 4-8.
 The School is committed to personal excellence in academics, athletics and the arts within its mission of preparing students for “. . . a life of continuous learning, accomplishment, and leadership in a diverse and changing world.”
 We believe that diversity enriches and strengthens community and challenges individuals to become agents of change in creating a more fair and equitable world.

 Whom To Contact